1. Automotive

 These optional extended warranties can cover your vehicle all the way until it hits 10 years old or 120,000 miles on the odometer (whichever comes first), and you can purchase them as long as your vehicle hasn’t already reached your plan’s age or mileage limit.
 That being said, the prices do rise significantly as your Hyundai begins to age, so it’s best to invest in one before your factory warranty expires.

 You might be wondering why anyone would buy an extended powertrain warranty that ends at 10 years/100,000 miles if Hyundai’s factory powertrain warranty already lasts 10 years or 100,000 miles.
-Simple — once the first owner sells a Hyundai, the factory powertrain warranty period drops to 5 years/60,000 miles, which is worth keeping in mind if you purchase a pre-owned Hyundai.
+Simple — once the first owner sells a Hyundai, the factory powertrain warranty period drops to five years/60,000 miles, which is worth keeping in mind if you purchase a pre-owned Hyundai.

-» LEARN: What does a car warranty cover?
+» LEARN: What is a dealership warranty?

 Hyundai extended warranty benefits